Drugs & Medications - Hydrogen Peroxide MM

 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

-hydrogen peroxide MM Overdose
+hydrogen peroxide mucous membrane Overdose

 This product may be harmful if more than the amount used to rinse is swallowed.
 If swallowing or overdose is suspected, contact a poison control center or emergency room immediately.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.NOTES: